7 Simple Ways to Improve Your Sleep

 Do you belong to the 3am club?
 You know, the one where you wake up at 3am every night, and you just lay there, staring at the ceiling?
 If yes, this post is for you.

-Why sleep is important
+Why Prioritizing sleep is a must

 If I were to list the most important aspects of good health, sleep would be near the top (maybe at the top).
 Without rest, your body can’t repair itself, and multiple more serious health problems can result.
 Still, roughly 70 million Americans report experiencing insomnia, and sleep disorders remain one of the most common health problems today.